Melinda Gates is best known as the wife of Microsoft founder, Bill Gates.

 The love she developed for computers and interactive media began at an early age.

-She earned a bachelor’s degree in computer science from Duke University in 1986 and followed it up with a master’s in business administration the next year from Duke University’s Fuqua School of Business.
+She earned a bachelor’s degree in computer science from Duke University in 1986.
+She followed it up with a master’s in business administration the next year from Duke University’s Fuqua School of Business.

 Melinda began her career at Microsoft Corporation in 1987.

-Some of her greatest accomplishments are the budget travel planning website Expedia, multimedia interactive encyclopedia Encarta, and the interactive movie guide Cinemania.
+Some of her most significant accomplishments are the budget travel planning website Expedia, interactive multimedia encyclopedia Encarta, and the interactive movie guide Cinemania.

 She first met Bill at a PC trade show in Manhattan in 1987 and began dating.